Cold Weather: Tips On How To Save Money on Your Energy Costs

 - 13 min read

-Many of us now use a smart meter to track our energy usage, and this is especially important during colder months, as this is when the average household typically sees a significant increase in its energy bills.
+From 1st January 2026, the Ofgem energy price cap for a typical dual-fuel household in England, Scotland, and Wales paying by Direct Debit rose slightly to £1,758 a year.
+That is a 0.2% increase, equal to around £3 a year, or roughly 28p a month, compared with the October to December 2025 cap.
+Many of us now use a smart meter (learn about what are smart meters ) to track our energy usage, and this is especially important during colder months, as this is when the average household typically sees a significant increase in its energy bills.
 Hence, a smart meter helps you keep track of your spending and usage.
-However, there are ways to reduce your spending, and we have a selection of our favourite tips on how to conserve energy this winter.
+However, there are ways to reduce your spending, and we have a selection of our favourite tips for conserving energy this winter.
+Some of these are obvious, and others may not have occurred to you, but they will likely save us some money.
+Here are some of my favourite energy-saving tips, including small changes that can make a difference.

 Turn down the hot water and heating temperature on your boiler; even a slight reduction of a few degrees can make a noticeable difference.
 Turning down your central thermostat by 1 degree could save around 10% on your energy bill.
 Set a timer to limit your shower time; ideally, it should be less than 4 minutes.
 A high-volume power shower can use more water in less than five minutes than running a bath, so fit an eco shower head.
 Your shower will still feel powerful, but it'll reduce your hot water use.